• Skip to primary navigation

 Pav Bhaji served in a plate with onions, coriander leaves, lemon wedge and topped with a dollop of butter.

-This one-pot dish is typically served with soft buttered buns called “pav,” which are toasted on a griddle.
+This one-pot recipe is typically served with soft buttered buns called “pav,” which are toasted on a griddle.
 The pav is served alongside the bhaji and is meant to be dipped or scooped into the flavorful curry.
-Combining the spicy and tangy bhaji and the soft buttery pav creates a delicious contrast of flavours and textures.
+Combining the spicy, tangy and hot bhaji bhaji with the soft buttery pav creates a delicious contrast of flavours and textures.

 About Instant Pot Pav Bhaji